giorgioarcara/stat_forensic_neuropsy/README.md

 # Stastical Methods in Forensic Neuropsychology
-This repo contains materials (slides and code) for the A.A.
-2023/2024 course on statistical methods in forensic neuropsychology
+This repo contains materials (slides and code) for the course on statistical methods in forensic neuropsychology (currently AA 2023/2024 and 2024/2025)